BenjaminHolland/CSIS10B-GitLab1/Timeline.md

   2. Complete the signup processes
      - Be professional when choosing email address and username.
 Many employers will check your github projects, so keep that in mind.
   3. Turn in your github username.
-  4. You will receive an invite as a collaborator sometime during the next week.
+  4. You will receive an invite to be a collaborator sometime during the next week.
 Ensure you accept this invite by next class

 ## Feel Good, You're done.